fgauna12/fgauna12.github.io/_posts/2020-01-07-naming-conventions.md

 <!--more-->

-> There are only two hard things in Computer Science: cache invalidation and naming things.
+> There are only two hard things in Computer Science:<br> cache invalidation and naming things.

 What if the name gets dictated by enterprise architects?
 Well, sometimes architects lack hands-on experience and it's difficult for them to see the drawbacks to their choices.
 Also, Azure does suffer from weird naming restrictions like on Azure Storage accounts.
 No symbols, just alphanumeric.
 Also, there's a short limit of 24 characters.